contacts

 - has_open_movements¶

-See Filtering partners regarding ledger movements in ledger: General accounting.
+See Filtering partners regarding ledger movements in accounting: General accounting.
 This choice exists only when

 is installed.